decentralised-dataexchange/automated-data-agreements/docs/did-spec.md

 ## 1. Introduction

-This document proposes a new DID method that allows different objects in iGrant.io automated data agreements (ADA) specification to be treated as valid DIDs.
-The functionalities available for DID subjects to perform once they own a DID are the following:
+This document proposes a new DID method that allows different objects in iGrant.io automated data agreements (ADA) specifications to be treated as a valid identifier.

+Some of the functionalities available to actors (aka the DID subjects) are:

-*   Sign Data Agreement (s)
+* Sign Data Agreement(s) including that of data exchange
 * Authenticate and verify proof chain in Data Agreement VC
-*   Bind data exchange transactions to Data Agreement (s) which can be verified by an independent auditor or any one else
+* Associate data exchange transactions to Data Agreement(s)

+The Data Agreement could be the result of a Data Protection Impact Assessments (DPIA) or similar activity.
+The use of a resolvable unique identifier ensures traceability and auditability for any Data Agreement that is signed between an individual and an organisation.
+A signed Data Agreement  can be verified by an independent auditor or any one else.

+This document specifies methods for creating and editing Decentralized IDs (DIDs) suitable for use with Data Agreements.
+It conforms to the requirements specified in the DID specification currently published by the W3C Credentials Community Group.

 For more details on Data Agreements, refer [Data Agreement Specification](https://github.com/decentralised-dataexchange/automated-data-agreements/blob/main/docs/data-agreement-specification.md)

 ## 2. The `did:mydata` Format

-The format for the `did:mydata` method conforms to the DID core specification [1].
+The format for the `did:mydata` method conforms to the DID core specification [1] as outlined by W3C.
 It consists of the `did:mydata` prefix, followed by `did-type-integer` value, followed by the `mb-value` value.

 The `mb-value` is a Multibase [2] `base58-btc` encoded value of the Multicodec [3] identifier for Ed25519 public key concatenated with raw Ed25519 public key bytes.
 The iGrant.io DID scheme is defined by the following ABNF: